rgitrepo/kubernetes-beginner-to-pro/docs/day9/rbac.md

 **Explanation:** This `ClusterRoleBinding` grants user `alice` the ability to read (`get`, `watch`, `list`) all pods across the entire cluster, but using the permissions defined in the `pod-reader` Role, which was originally scoped to `my-namespace`.
 Despite the Role being defined in a specific namespace, the `ClusterRoleBinding` elevates the scope of these permissions to the entire cluster.

-#### 5.4.
+#### 5.5.
 Authentication and Authorization in Kubernetes

-- **Authentication:** Kubernetes assumes that the users (`jane`, `john`, `alice`) have been authenticated (i.e., their identity has been verified).
+- **Authentication:** Kubernetes assumes that the users (`jane`, `john`, `alice`) or service accounts (`my-service-account`) have been authenticated (i.e., their identity has been verified).
 This process typically involves using certificates, tokens, or other mechanisms.
-- **Authorization:** Once authenticated, Kubernetes checks what the user is authorized to do based on the RBAC policies (Roles, RoleBindings, ClusterRoles, ClusterRoleBindings) defined for them.
+- **Authorization:** Once authenticated, Kubernetes checks what the user or service account is authorized to do based on the RBAC policies (Roles, RoleBindings, ClusterRoles, ClusterRoleBindings) defined for them.

 [Back to TOC](#table-of-contents)

 ---

 ### 6. [Wildcard Usage in RBAC](#wildcard-usage-in-rbac)